Jason-Duffy/AVRly/contributors_guide/README.md

  * @file filename.h
  * @author Your Name Here.
  * @date 15th March 2022
  * @brief The brief description goes here.
-After the first full stop, this text
- * becomes the detailed description.
 Add an explanation of the purpose and
  * limitations of the module, along with any other notes that may be useful to
  * others using it.
-In the Doxyfile, ensure JAVADOC_BANNER = YES, and
- * JAVADOC_AUTOBRIEF = YES, to use this style of commenting.
  * @bug Known bugs are declared and described here.
  * @see "See also" links go here https://www.doxygen.nl/manual/docblocks.html */